isomerpages/sportsg-safesport/_case-management/Case Management Service.md

 ---
 #### Case Management Service

-The Case Managament service is available to Member Organisations of the Safe Sport Programme.
+An independant case managament service is available to Member Organisations of the Safe Sport Programme.

-The process of case management involves:
+The process of case management involves the 3Rs -  Receiving, Responding and Resolving incidents of concern.
-* **Receiving**
-* **Responding**
-* **Resolving**

 ##### Receiving

-Any can make a Disclosures or a Formal Report related to incidents of harrassment or abuse.
+Anyone can make a Disclosures or a Formal Report related to incidents of harrassment or abuse.

-A Disclosure happens when
+A Disclosure happens when a person wishes to seek support or is unsure of his/her experience.
+Subject to mandatory reporting laws, a Disclosure does not trigger a formal process.
+A person may elect to turn a Disclosure into a Formal Report any point.

-A Formal Report takes place
+A Formal Report takes place where a report provider would like for an incident to be assessed and investigated.

 ##### Responding

+Depending on whether a Disclosure or a Formal Report has been made, the Case Management Unit will proceed to:
-Once the by involve referral to augmented [support services](/case-management/support-network), a preliminary assessment or a formal investigation
+* refer the affected party to to augmented [support services](/case-management/support-network), where appropriate
+* conduct a preliminary assessment to determine if there is breach of the Unified Code on the face of the evidence
+* commence a formal investigation to determine if Misconduct has taken place

 ##### Resolving

-T[ ]
+Resolution may take many forms and is specific to:
+* the needs and the value of the different outcomes for the affected party
+* the severity of the Misconduct which is unique to the circumstances of each incident

+Clear process and procedures are set out in the rules of the Safe Sport Programme which include:
+* timelines and procedures to ensure due process for all parties
+* a decision-making framework
+* independent adjudication by a Safe Sport Disciplinary Panel, where the severity of the Misconduct is moderate or severe